jbanday808/Terraform-Full-Course-Aws/lessons/day01/README.md

 ```

 ## Next Steps
-Proceed to Day 2 to learn about Terraform Providers and their importance in AWS infrastructure management.
+Move to Day 2 to explore Terraform Providers and how they connect Terraform to AWS.